-The mill and estates have identified waste products and sources of pollution in the Environmental Impact Assessment and Pollution Prevention Plan which was reviewed in Junet 2012.
-Operational pollution at the mill is monitored as per requirement of regulation and reports are current and send to the relevant authorities on time.
+The mill and estates have identified waste products and sources of pollution in the Environmental Impact Assessment and Pollution Prevention Plan which was reviewed in August 2012.

-Domestic waste is collected twice a week and disposed in the estate's landfill.
-The landfill area is well managed with the location far from any water course and community area.
+Domestic waste is collected twice a week and disposed through licensed contractor at the local municipal council's landfill.